-James C. Hall, Executive Director rit.edu/sois
+James C. Hall, Executive Director

-Master of Science degree in: Page Professional Studies 87
+Master of Science degree in: Page

+Professional Studies 95

 Advanced Certificate in:

-Deroject Management
+Advanced Certificate in: Project Management

 The School of Individualized Study is about the individual students' ideas, interests and goals.
 Through the school, students can combine multiple disciplines to create a singular master's degree program, the MS in professional studies.
 The school also offers an advanced certificate in project management.